-In this project, the PhD candidate will develop new data analytics and machine learning algorithms that enable monitoring livestock health and welfare.
-Utilising lower-level information extracted from multimode sensor data such as behaviour, activity, or social interactions, the candidate will analyse existing sensor data to gain insights into hidden short- or long-term patterns that can guide development of new models and algorithms, which relate key health and welfare parameters to multimode sensor data.
+In this project, the PhD candidate will develop new machine-learning-based models and analytics algorithms that enable remote monitoring of livestock health and welfare utilizing multimodal sensor data.
+The candidate will analyse existing sensor data to gain insights into hidden short- or long-term patterns that can guide development of new models and algorithms.
+They will then collect further data and refine the learned models.

-The developed technologies will help automate livestock health and welfare monitoring, and ultimately manage animal health and welfare more effectively.
+The developed algorithms will be implemented on embedded systems of wearable devices to evaluate their real-world performance.
+The developed technologies will help automate monitoring livestock health and welfare, and hence manage them more effectively.
 This will improve the efficiency of livestock agriculture, reduce its environmental footprint, and make it more sustainable, in addition to promoting animal welfare and regulatory compliance.